lmagyar/homeassistant-addon-tailscale-beta/README.md

 >   - Fix MagicDNS incompatibility with Home Assistant
 >   - Make always use derp option configurable
 >   - Create persistent notification also (not just log warning) when key expiration is detected
-> - Withhold changes from community add-on (will be released here later)
+> - Withhold changes from community app (will be released here later)
 >   - Drop support for armv7 architecture
->   - Update Add-on base image to v19 (drop armv7 support)
+>   - Update App base image to v19 (drop armv7 support)
-> - Release unmerged changes from community add-on
+> - Release unmerged changes from community app
 >   - Make Tailscale SSH configurable
 >   - Optionally copy Tailscale Serve's certificate files to /ssl folder
 >   - Make DSCP configurable on tailscaled's network traffic
->   - Configure log format for the add-on to be compatible with Tailscale's format
+>   - Configure log format for the app to be compatible with Tailscale's format

-> One-click migration from the community add-on to this fork:
+> One-click migration from the community app to this fork:
-> - Install the **Advanced SSH & Web Terminal** add-on and disable it's protection mode
+> - Install the **Advanced SSH & Web Terminal** app and disable it's protection mode
 > - From the cli execute: `curl -s -o /tmp/migrate_from_community_add_on https://raw.githubusercontent.com/lmagyar/homeassistant-addon-tailscale/refs/heads/main/scripts/migrate_from_community_add_on && bashio /tmp/migrate_from_community_add_on`
 >
 > **Note:**
 > - This will install the forked version (if not already installed), backup and
 >   stop the community version, copy and update the configuration, and (this is
->   the big thing) will also copy the internal state of the add-on, then start
+>   the big thing) will also copy the internal state of the app, then start
 >   the forked version.
-> - With copying the add-on internal state, the new forked add-on will start up
+> - With copying the app internal state, the new forked app will start up
 >   with the exact same state, ie. with the same tailnet authentication also.
 So
 >   **do not** remove the current device from Tailscale's admin page, the forked
->   add-on will jump into it's place.
+>   app will jump into it's place.
 > - And even if you executed previously some tailscale configuration inside the
->   add-ons container, those settings will be also migrated with the internal
+>   apps container, those settings will be also migrated with the internal
 >   state.
-> - **But copying the add-on's internal state requires executing bash and python
+> - **But copying the app's internal state requires executing bash and python
 >   scripts inside the Supervisor's container!
 Executing python scripts requires
 >   installing gdb and pyrasite inside the Supervisor's container (they will be
 >   uninstalled by the script also).
 So please create a complete system backup